ZacharyEspiritu/fgac/README.md

 find it, open a new terminal or source your shell startup file, such as `~/.zshrc`, `~/.bashrc`, or `~/.profile`.

-#### Kick-the-Tires
+#### Kick-the-Tires (5 human-minutes + 20 compute-minutes)

-To make sure your setup is working and that your account has the ability to provision Google Compute Engine VMs, first check that your environment has been properly setup:
+To make sure your setup is working and that your account has the ability to provision Google Compute Engine VMs via the Google Compute Engine API, first check that your environment has been properly setup:

 ```bash
 unfilter-rls doctor